talk2viren/umermansoor.github.io/_posts/2017-1-19-online-course-review-the-best-machine-learning-course-for-beginners.md

 excerpt_separator: <!--more-->
 ---

-Long time ago, I enrolled and took a couple of introductory [AI](https://en.wikipedia.org/wiki/Artificial_intelligence) courses in school.
-I quickly got bored of it: [artificial neural networks](https://en.wikipedia.org/wiki/Artificial_neural_network) didn't sound very practical at the time and the dry mathematics was off-putting.
-After I finished the courses, I quickly forgot everything.
-Then a couple of years ago, I started noticing articles and blogs on self-driving cars that use "machine learning".
+Back when I was in college, I enrolled in a couple of introductory [AI](https://en.wikipedia.org/wiki/Artificial_intelligence) courses.
+I quickly got bored: [artificial neural networks](https://en.wikipedia.org/wiki/Artificial_neural_network) didn't sound very practical and the dry mathematics was off-putting.
+After I finished the courses, I chalked it down as too futuristic and didn't think about pursuing the subject further.
+A while ago, I started noticing articles and blogs on self-driving cars that use "machine learning".
 It sounded like a fancy new way to position decades-old field of AI.
 I still wasn't sure what the hype was all about.
 That was about to change.

 <!--more-->